Ved-Mitra/DSA-Questions/README.md

 # ✨ Topics Covered
 This repository includes problems spanning a wide range of topics.

-Data Structures
+Data Structures:
-Arrays & Strings
+1. Arrays & Strings

-Linked Lists (Singly, Doubly, Circular)
+2. Linked Lists (Singly, Doubly, Circular)

-Stacks & Queues
+3. Stacks & Queues

-Hash Tables (Hash Maps, Hash Sets)
+4. Hash Tables (Hash Maps, Hash Sets)

-Trees (Binary Trees, BSTs, Tries, Heaps)
+5. Trees (Binary Trees, BSTs, Tries, Heaps)

-Graphs (Adjacency List, Adjacency Matrix)
+6. Graphs (Adjacency List, Adjacency Matrix)

-Algorithms
+Algorithms:
-Sorting & Searching (Merge Sort, Quick Sort, Binary Search)
+1. Sorting & Searching (Merge Sort, Quick Sort, Binary Search)

-Recursion & Backtracking
+2. Recursion & Backtracking

-Dynamic Programming
+3. Dynamic Programming

-Graph Traversal (BFS, DFS)
+4. Graph Traversal (BFS, DFS)

-Greedy Algorithms
+5. Greedy Algorithms

-Divide and Conquer
+6. Divide and Conquer

-Bit Manipulation
+7. Bit Manipulation

-Two Pointers & Sliding Window
+8. Two Pointers & Sliding Window

 # 🤝 How to Contribute
 Contributions are welcome!
 If you have a suggestion, a new solution, or an optimization for an existing one, please feel free to do the following: